mozilla-services/shavar/howToShavarList.md

 than lists of urls, you might look at another service like [Kinto](https://github.com/Kinto/kinto).

-If you just need a list of urls ...
+So, if you just need a list of urls ...

 1. [File an issue](https://github.com/mozilla-services/shavar/issues/new) in
 this repo, including a link back to any relevant bugzilla bug